 In June 2019, J.K.
 Rowling definitively confirmed her antipathy towards trans women and/or opposition to trans inclusion.

-In late June 2019, a blog post went viral on social media after it claimed that the English writer and author of the Harry Potter series, J.K.
+In late June 2019, a blog post went viral on social media after it claimed that the English writer and author of the Harry Potter book series, J.K.
 Rowling, had “confirmed [her] stance against transgender women.”

 The author of the piece, Phaylen Fairchild, wrote: “It’s been a long time coming, but finally we have a definitive answer.
 J.K.
 Rowling is a TERF [trans-exclusionary radical feminist].”
 The post listed what Fairchild presented as several pieces of evidence she believed amounted to proof of Rowling’s personal views on trans issues, especially in the context of an ongoing, and at times bitter, debate about such issues in the United Kingdom.